decretist/Dissertation/Chapter2/chapter2.md

 ### Distinctions

-Parts are internal nodes that contain only other internal nodes (distinctions and cases).
-Chapters are internal nodes that contain only terminal or leaf nodes (inscriptions, rubrics, canons, and *dicta post canones*).
-The remaining types of containers, distinctions, cases, and questions, contain both terminal or leaf nodes (*dicta ante canones* and *dicta initialia* or *themata*) and internal nodes (cases contain questions, distinctions and questions contain chapters).
+Parts are containers that contain only other containers (distinctions and cases).
+Chapters are containers that contain only items of information (inscriptions, rubrics, canons, and *dicta post canones*).
+The remaining types of containers, distinctions, cases, and questions, contain both items of information (*dicta ante canones* and *dicta initialia* or *themata*) and containers (cases contain questions, distinctions and questions contain chapters).[^56]

 Distinctions (*distinctiones*) are the highest-order containers in Part I, *de Pen*., and Part III.
-They contain a single terminal node (the *dictum ante*), followed by an ordered sequence of one or more internal nodes (the chapters) containing inscription, rubric, canon and *dictum post* terminal nodes.[^56]
+They contain a single terminal node (the *dictum ante*), followed by an ordered sequence of one or more internal nodes (the chapters) containing inscription, rubric, canon and *dictum post* terminal nodes.

 ### Cases